elenacramer/Optimizing-an-ML-Pipeline-in-Azure/README.md

 - [Potential Improvements](##improve)

 ## Problem Statement <a name="problem"></a>
-The dataset contains text data collected from phone calls to bank in responce to a marketing campaign.
+The dataset contains text data collected from phone calls to a Portugeese bank in response to a marketing campaign.
 It holds information, such as age, marital status, job, education ect.
-The problem is a classification problem and the aim is to predict whether a client will subscribe to a term deposit, repsresented by variable 'y'.
+The problem is a classification problem and the aim is to predict whether a client will subscribe to a term deposit, repsresented by the variable 'y'.
 That is, we have two classes; success (class 1) or not (class 0).
 There are in total 21 features, including the target variable, and 32.950 rows.

 ## Approaches
 We applied two different methods to the problem.
 First we used a Sckiti-learn model to fit the data.
 The hyperparameters of that model were tuned using HyperDrive.
 Then we applied an AutoML model and compared the result.